 Circulation & Fees

-The Central Arkansas Library System (CALS) provides check-out privileges to persons in our taxing areas, Little Rock, Maumelle, Perry County, and Pulaski County (excluding North Little Rock but including Jacksonville and Sherwood).
-Under certain circumstances, CALS provides check-out privileges to persons outside our taxing areas.
-Persons living outside CALS' taxing areas, but paying utilities to any municipal utility service provider within the area are eligible for library cards and may be required to submit proof of such payments.
+The Central Arkansas Library System (CALS) provides check-out privileges to persons residing in our taxing areas, which include Little Rock, Maumelle, Perry County, and Pulaski County (excluding North Little Rock but including Jacksonville and Sherwood).
+Under certain circumstances, CALS provides check-out privileges to persons who reside outside our taxing areas.
+Persons living outside CALS’ taxing areas but paying utilities to any municipal utility service provider within the area are eligible for library cards and may be required to submit proof of such payments.
 Students who are enrolled in educational institutions in our taxing area but who are domiciled outside that area, persons who have cards through the Gateway Program, North Little Rock residents, and persons visiting medical facilities within our service area for extended care are also eligible for CALS library cards.
+Persons who do not reside in the CALS service area but own property here for which they pay property taxes are eligible for library cards but may be required to show proof of such tax payments.

-For residents of other locations, or eligible persons who choose not to get a "Gateway Card," a non-resident card is available for $60 per year, which may be used for all CALS services.
+For residents of other locations, or eligible persons who choose not to get a “Gateway Card,” a non-resident card is available for $60 per year, which may be used for all CALS services unless a service’s terms of agreement forbid use by non-residents.
 Non-resident fees are not refundable.

 CALS recognizes that other persons in our service area who do not meet these guidelines desire check-out privileges.
-Therefore, persons with temporary addresses at shelters or similar facilities in our service area may check materials under the following rules.
-A person requesting a card must provide CALS with documentation from the shelter or service facility that he or she is a temporary resident.
-Anyone with a temporary address may check out and have in his or her possession a maximum of five items.
+Therefore, persons with temporary addresses at shelters or similar facilities in our service area may check out materials under the following rules.
+A person requesting a card must provide CALS with documentation from the shelter or service facility where they are a temporary resident.
+Anyone with a temporary address may check out and have in their possession a maximum of five items.
 Those with temporary addresses are not eligible for Interlibrary Loan service.
-Any person who does not have a temporary address may check out and have in his or her possession one item.
+Any person who does not have an address may check out and have in their possession one item.

 CALS offers several library card options for youth.
 Children may be listed as authorized users for family cards.
-Children may be issued individual cards with parent's/guardian's permission.
-Children without parent/guardian signature, who can provide full name, address, and all other required account information, may be issued provisional cards with limited borrowing privileges, 5 item limit.
+Children may be issued individual cards with parent’s/guardian’s permission.
+Children without parent/guardian signature, who can provide full name, address, and all other required account information, may be issued provisional cards with limited borrowing privileges, including a 5-item limit.
 Parent/guardian signature is not required for applicants who are 14 years of age or older and meet ID requirements.

 Any patron who has accumulated more than $50 in fines will have his/her borrowing privileges suspended until his/her record has been cleared.